Several Haydel Men found on Militia list in St John the Baptist Parish, 1 Jun 1778.

 As our tour guide spoke briefly about the many persons listed, she mentioned two individuals who were identified as being direct ancestors to the Haydels and who were also Creoles of color.
 This mixed-race family is a branch of the white Haydel family of the German Coast of Louisiana, who were descendants of an enslaved woman named Anna and a white male member of the Haydel family named Screen Shot 2015-04-25 at 11.20.53 PMAntoine Haydel.
 The male child born of this illegal relationship was named Victor Haydel.
 As the guide explained the family ties, I suddenly realized the missing piece in my own Haydel family research.
 At that moment, I Screen Shot 2015-04-25 at 11.47.43 PMknew how Victor Haydel was also related to me.

 My ancestral connection to the Haydel family is via two sisters, Ann Marie Schoff, and Marguerite Schoff.
 Marguerite Schoff married Ambroise Haydel.
 Together they had three daughters and seven sons: Regina, Marie Françoise, Anne Marie, Jacques, Nicolas, Mathias, Jean Christophe, Jean Georges, Jean, and Jean Jacques.
 Jean Jacques Haydel, their youngest son, is credited with building the Big House on the Whitney Plantation.
 He later passed ownership on to two of his sons.
-It is through the line of his brother, Mathias Haydel and his wife Marie Magdeleine Barb Huber, that the bloodline of the mixed-race enslaved child Victor Haydel can be traced back to Ambroise Haydel.
-See chart below; double click to enlarge:
+It is through the line of his brother, Mathias Haydel, and his wife Marie Magdeleine Barb Huber, that the bloodline of the mixed-race enslaved child Victor Haydel can be traced back to Ambroise Haydel.
+See the chart below; double-click to enlarge it:

 Chart Schoff and Haydel 2a